stelzinga/MF/Management_Framework-Appendix.md

 The first step is documented in [## Check Standard].

-The second step is organising the content such that the Receiver has all information requried to make an assessment.
+The second step is organising the content such that the Receiver has all information required to make an assessment.
 The content itself does not need to be in the mail.
 It could be presented in another location e.g., a clickable URL.
 The suggested content is as follows (in order):
 - Purpose
 - Analysis -> shows whether there are breaches or not
 - Appendix
     - Baseline
-    - Measurement -> description of how Measurmeent is performed, not the Data
+    - Measurement -> description of how Measurement is performed, not the Data
     - Comparison
-    - Remedation -> notably Possible Remediation
+    - Remediation -> notably Possible Remediation
     - SME -> whom to reach out to in case of questions

 The third step is implementing a logic to show to the Receiver which Urgency and type of Check the mail represents .
 Below follows a possible implementation: